ParhamP/Speech-Hacker/README.md

 1. cd to Speech-Hacker/src

-2. Open myspeech.txt and type whatever you would like the figure to say.
+2. Open myspeech.txt and type whatever you want your figure to say.

 	- Notice: You can take a look at myDict.py and have a quick glance over all the words and phrases that were created